Computing Multiple Image Reconstructions with a Single Hypernetwork: Results

 Fig.~\ref{fig:landscapes} shows rPSNR landscapes for different reconstruction models.
 The top left map corresponds to baselines.
 The first image in the second row shows an example histogram of the regularization weight samples used for gradient computation over one DHS training epoch.

-The remaining images in the left column correspond to UHS models with varying hypernetwork capacities.
-Similarly, the right column shows rPSNR landscapes for DHS models at the same capacities.
+The remaining images in the top row correspond to UHS models with varying hypernetwork capacities.
+Similarly, the bottom row shows rPSNR landscapes for DHS models at the same capacities.
 We find that higher capacity hypernetworks approach the baseline models' performance, at the cost of computational resources and training time (see Table~\ref{tab:times}).
 We also observe significant improvement in performance using DHS as compared to UHS, given a fixed hypernetwork capacity.
 We find that the performance improvement achieved by DHS is less for the large hypernetwork, validating the expectation that the sampling distribution plays a more important role when the hypernetwork capacity is restricted.

 Fig.~\ref{fig:main_ao} shows representative brain and knee slices from the DHS HyperRecon-L model.
 The two corresponding reconstructions are selected as follows.
 First, we densely sample uniformly from $[0,1]\times [0,1]$ to generate $100 \times 100$ reconstructions.
 Then, we filter out the reconstructions which are below some threshold PSNR value (we choose the 90th percentile).
 Finally, we choose the two reconstructions from this filtered set which are maximally separated by $\ell_2$ distance.